-1. Members of the Commission and the Council and the Foreign Ministers meeting in European Political Cooperation may at any time ask the President for permission to make a statement.
-The President shall decide when the statement may be made.

-2. Unless Parliament decides otherwise, such a statement shall not be followed by a debate.
-Members may, however, avail themselves of a period of thirty minutes in which to put brief and concise questions with a view to clarifying specific points in such statements.
+- Members of the Commission and the Council and the Foreign Ministers meeting in European Political Cooperation may at any time ask the President for permission to make a statement.
+The President shall decide when the statement may be made. - Unless Parliament decides otherwise, such a statement shall not be followed by a debate.
+Members may, however, avail themselves of a period of thirty minutes in which to put brief and concise questions with a view to clarifying specific points in such statements. - 3.

-Statements by the Commission, the Council and the Foreign Ministers meeting in European Political Cooperation 3.
 Parliament may decide, on a proposal from the President, a committee, a political group or at least twenty-three Members, that a statement made pursuant to paragraph 1 above shall be followed by a debate.